tomohiro/redmine_text_format_selector/README.md

 Usage
 --------------------------------------------------------------------------------

-Create a custome field to projects.
+Create a custom field to projects.

 ### Custom field configuration